August 13, 2018

 Back in August 2018 I wrote "Solution to Fake News".
 Ironically, this very web page you are on is one aspect of that solution.
 Notice -- there is no advertising.
 The original article, however, was from a previous dispensation when I posted articles to WordPress.
 Because I am so cheap, I do not pay WordPress for a service that I otherwise get from my cloud provider.
 As a result, I have to allow them to advertise.
 The advertisements leave a lot to be desired, probably the bottom of the barrel when it comes to laissez-faire capitalism.
-Because I was embarrassed about the advertisements, I decided to my more recent articles to this site.
+Because I was embarrassed about the advertisements, I decided to move my more recent articles to this site.

 Mozilla, the makers of Firefox, recently posted the results of a survey that pretty well re-enforces one of the points I made with my Fake News article.
 The number one thing that respondents pointed to as a solution is education -- how do you determine what is fake?
 Or better yet, who is responsible for telling us?